French people: Genetics

 France sits at the edge of the European peninsula and has seen waves of migration of groups that often settled owing to the presence of physical barriers preventing onward migration.
 This has led to language and regional cultural variegation, but the extent to which this pattern of migrations showed up in population genetics studies was unclear until the publication of a study in 2019 that used genome wide data.
 The study identified six different genetic clusters that could be distinguished across populations.
 The study concluded that the population genetic clusters correlate with linguistic and historical divisions in France and with the presence of geographic barriers such as mountains and major rivers.
 A population bottleneck was also identified in the fourteenth century, consistent with the timing for the Black Death in Europe.

-Pierre (2020) stated that the "French genetic landscape is predominantly of Early European Farmer-related ancestry", which followed a north–south cline.
-It varies between 46.5% and 66.2%, with the lowest being found in northwest France (<50%).